Well-Structured Futures and Cache Locality: Structured Computations

 Second, a computation usually needs a kind of ``barrier'' synchronization to deal with resource release at the end of the computation.
 Some node in the future thread $t$, usually the last node, should have an outgoing edge pointing to the ``main body" of the computation to tell the main body that the future thread has finished.
 Without such synchronization, $t$ and its descendants will be isolated from the main body of the computation, and we can imagine a dangerous scenario where the main body of the computation finishes and releases its resources while $t$ or its descendant threads are still running.

 In our DAG model, such a synchronization point is by definition a touch node, though it may not be a real touch.
-We follow the convention that the thread that spawns a future thread releases it, so the synchronization point is a vertex in the parent thread or one of its descendants.
+We follow the convention that the thread that spawns a future thread releases it, so the synchronization point is a node in the parent thread or one of its descendants.
 Another possibility is to place the synchronization point at the last node of the entire computation, which is the typically case in languages such as Java, where the main thread of a program is in charge of releasing resources for the entire computation.
 These two styles are essentially equivalent, and should have almost the same bounds on cache overheads.
 We will briefly discuss this issue in Section~\ref{section_superfinalnode}.

-We consider how the following constraint affects cache locality. \begin{definition} A structured \emph{single-touch} computation is a structured computation where each future thread spawned at a fork $v$ is touched only once, and the touch node is a descendant of $v$'s right child. \end{definition} By the definition of threads, the future parent of the only touch of a future thread is the last node of that future thread (the last node can also be a parent of a join node, but we don't distinguish between a touch node and a join node).
+We consider how the following constraint affects cache locality. \begin{definition} A structured \emph{single-touch} computation is a structured future-parallel computation where each future thread spawned at a fork $v$ is touched only once, and the touch node is a descendant of $v$'s right child. \end{definition} By the definition of threads, the future parent of the only touch of a future thread must be the last node of the future thread (the last node can also be a parent of a join node, but we don't distinguish between a touch node and a join node).
+The DAG in Figure \ref{fig_structured} represents a structured single-touch computation.
 We will show that work-stealing parallel executions of structured single-touch computations achieve significantly less cache overheads than unstructured computations.

 In principle, a future could be touched multiple times by different threads, so structured single-touch computations are more restrictive structured computations in general.
 Nevertheless, the single-touch constraint is one that is likely to be observed by many programs.
 For example, as noted, the Cilk~\cite{Blumofe95} language supports fork-join parallelism, a strict subset of the future-parallelism model considered here.
-If we interpret the Cilk~\cite{Blumofe95} language's \texttt{spawn} statement as creating a future, and its \texttt{sync} statement as touching all untouched futures previously created by that thread, then Cilk programs (like all fork-join programs) are structured single-touch computations.
+If we interpret the Cilk language's \texttt{spawn} statement as creating a future, and its \texttt{sync} statement as touching all untouched futures previously created by that thread, then Cilk programs (like all fork-join programs) are structured single-touch computations.